 The guide for mentors and mentees and mentor workbook will be your main source of support and guidance throughout the scheme.
 These will be sent to you when you start the mentoring scheme.
 Please make sure you have read these before your first mentoring session to ensure you are familiar with the scheme and your expectations and requirements.
 There is also a raft of information online about reverse mentoring and disability.
 Support will also be provided by Disability Connect throughout the scheme.
 Disability Connect will regularly check in with you to review progress and offer support.
 If you have any questions or require support at any time please contact firstname.lastname@example.org.

 Before you can start your mentoring relationship you will need to attend a virtual training event hosted by Disability Connect.
-This will take place on Zoom and will last approximately 2.5 hours.
+This will take place on Microsoft Teams and will last approximately 2.5 hours.
 The training is interactive and attendees will be expected to fully participate.
 Breaks will be provided.

 The training will cover the basics on mentoring, what to expect from the scheme, useful skills, techniques and models to use, goal setting, mentee case studies and what to do if your mentee relationship isn't working.
 You will not be paid for your attendance at the training session.